 The below diagram shows the structure of ROS node for device.
 This node subscribe data like a set velocity: linear and angular, states of digital outputs.
 The node publishes following informations: odometry data (relative position and orientation), states of digital inputs and supply voltage.
 The node code was published on GitHub: https://github.com/mdrwiega/md_drive_controller .

-The electronics of device was designed in opensource software KiCad.
-Moreover, it was used to generation of visualization placed below.
+The hardware part was designed in open-source software KiCad, which was used in creation of visualization placed below.